RFLTools/RFLTools/Align/README.md

 C:RABKill                    Clears the alignment data from a selected alignment block

+C:RABN                       Reads the horizontal, vertical, super, OG from a selected nested alignment block

 C:RAlign                     Reads an alignment from file

 C:RAlignB                    Reads an alignment from a selected alignment block